Whether it’s storing your jet ski during the summer months or for winter storage, you may be wondering where are the best places to keep it?

 3. Drive-Up Lifts

-If you live on the water, then a drive-up lift is the best way to store your jet ski, even in the winter.
+If you live on the water, then a drive-up lift is the best way to go about it, even in the winter.

-The trick with storing a jet ski on a drive-up lift is to make sure the rear is not in the water.
+The trick with storing on a drive-up lift is to make sure the rear is not in the water.
 If it is touching water while on the drive-up lift, then your lift is too small.

-Your jet ski can be winterized while on the drive-up lift, and many dealerships will even come to your home for a fee to do it.
+Your engine can be winterized while on the drive-up lift, and many dealerships will even come to your home for a fee to do it.
 The dealership will even come out to de-winterize, making this one of the most hassle-free options of storing.

-A drive-up lift does take a bit of time to get used to, but if you’re on the water and your dock supports them, it’s the best way to store a jet ski.
+A drive-up lift does take a bit of time to get used to, but if you’re on the water and your dock supports them, it’s the best way to store them.

 Video How-To: